 Acclaimed photographer Gregory Crewdson doesn’t just “take” his images, he creates them, through elaborate days and weeks of invention, design, and set-up.
 The epic production of these movie-like images is both intensely personal and highly public: they begin in Crewdson’s deepest desires and memories, but come to life on streets and soundstages in the hills towns of Western Massachusetts.
 In his decade-long project “Beneath the Roses” he uses light, color and character to conjure arresting images, managing a crew of 60 amidst seemingly countless logistical and creative obstacles.

-Gorgeous female portraits by Mathilde Calhiol, a talented photographer, and retoucher currently based in Paris,
+Striking street shots by Aaron Charles, a talented 16-years old photographer, and retoucher based in